Reimagining Personal Growth App Onboarding

 We recommended reducing the amount of onboarding screens by suggesting that the payment, rating, and notification pop ups be introduced to users after they have navigated to the home screen, as 100% of our participants said they would decline to agree to any of these features at this point in their experience.
 With our suggested reduced onboarding process, users can access the home screen more quickly, and might therefore be more open to agreeing to the notifications as they’ve now been able to interact with the app.
 We decided to also remove the generative AI onboarding screen, as 100% of users were unclear of how to utilize this feature especially during this stage of their experience.

-rec 3: add a progress indicator + back button
+rec 3: add a progress indicator + Allow for toggling between stages

 Strategy and decisions taken: